billsanto/caps_redcap_api/README.md

     - Functions
     - Loops
     - Exception handling
- - Working with the Redcap API using Redcapy
+ - <a href='https://github.com/billsanto/CAPS-Redcap-API-Presentation-20180829/blob/master/caps_pandas_redcapy.ipynb'>Data Wrangling with Redcap and the Redcap API</a>
     - Import test data into a simple longitudinal project
         - Consists of baseline, 6, and 12 Month events
         - Repeating instrument